melzreal/aws-cert-study/README.md

-## Tracking study notes for the AWS Developer Certificate
+## Tracking study notes for the AWS Developer Certificate Exam

 ### Resources: